NaviGait: Navigating Dynamically Feasible Gait Libraries using Deep Reinforcement Learning: Method

 \subsection{Learning Setup}

 The \navigait~policy was trained using proximal policy optimization (PPO), implemented in \texttt{Brax} \cite{brax2021github}.

 The observation for the policy network first consists of histories: (1) robot sensor data (gyroscope, accelerometer, base attitude, joint positions), (2) base and joint reference trajectories, and (3) previous network outputs.
 We also provide the user velocity command, and the current reference joint and base velocities.
-The value network receives the same inputs as the policy network, and additionally receives a history of the cartesian base position and the currently applied disturbance force.
+The value network receives the same inputs as the policy network, and additionally receives a privileged history of the cartesian base position and the currently applied disturbance force, which helps guide the learning process.

 The reward structure is simple and consists of tracking, energy minimization, and smoothing terms.
 The first three terms reward tracking the reference trajectories, the fourth term rewards minimizing the applied torque, and the last three encourage smoothness by discouraging the policy from rapidly changing its residual outputs.